maxdemaio/max-nextjs/data/blog/100-days-of-korean.md

 ### Day 2:

 **Today's Progress:** Studied Duolingo's "basics 1" course and a little bit of "basics 2".
-Found a sweet playist with 100 videos to learn Korean, 멋있습니다!
+Found a sweet playlist with 100 videos to learn Korean, 멋있습니다!
 [Billy Go’s Beginner Korean Course](https://www.youtube.com/watch?v=sx0yyQqkpqo&list=PLbFrQnW0BNMUkAFj4MjYauXBPtO3I9O_k).

 **Thoughts:** Before moving on in the Duolingo tree I'm going to try and make the skill/course at least golden or legendary.
 Will keep taking notes and watching the videos day by day.